-While the additional lifetime exemption provided by the TCJA is helpful from a tax perspective, some estate plans may not work as planned with such a large exemption amount.
-If the estate is to divide into a credit shelter trust and the remainder to a marital trust (the traditional estate plan discussed above in "Portability" section), the large exemption might not leave any assets for the marital trust.
-It may be wise to revisit your basic estate planning documents in light of the TCJA.
+While the additional lifetime exemption provided by theTCJA is helpful from a tax perspective, some estate plans may not work as planned with such a large exemption amount.
+If the estate is to divide into a credit shelter trust and the remainder to a marital trust (the traditional estate plan discussed above in the "Portability" section), the large exemption might not leave any assets for the marital trust.
+It may be wise to revisit your basic estate planning documents in light of theTCJA while keeping in mind that some of those provisions are scheduled to sunset at the end of 2025.